36 Classroom Rules for Student Success

 "The ultimate goal of classroom order is to enable instruction.
 Classroom order is not a goal in itself, nor is it a way to correct classroom disruption.
 Effective teachers have fewer classroom disciplinary problems not because they are good at restoring discipline, but because they are good at establishing classroom procedures that maximize time available for instruction."

-Even if you decide to make the consequences on you own, don’t think that being unnecessarily harsh will earn you respect.
+Even if you decide the consequences on your own, don't think that being unnecessarily harsh will earn you respect.
 If you truly want to build an efficient and positive learning environment, you should always keep the best interests of your students in mind.

 Be able to explain consequences when students ask.
-Take circumstance into account — an unusually egregious offence needs to be escalated more quickly than a small classroom disturbance.
+Take circumstance into account – an egregious offense needs to be escalated more quickly than a small classroom disturbance.
 Apply the rules consistently so students learn the value of responsibility.

 "The behaviors calls for must be taught, not taken for granted, and the code should be discussed regularly.
 This keeps it in the foreground for reminding students and for use when correcting misbehavior.
 When serious violations of the code occur, procedures of conflict resolution are applied.
 All the while, the teacher makes ongoing efforts to help students feel capable, connected with others, and contributors to the class and elsewhere."